Azure/bicep-types-az/generated/network/microsoft.network/2019-12-01/types.md

 * **keyVaultSecretId**: string: Secret Id of (base-64 encoded unencrypted pfx) 'Secret' or 'Certificate' object stored in KeyVault.
 * **password**: string: Password for the pfx file specified in data.
 Only applicable in PUT request.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): The current provisioning state.
-* **publicCertData**: string: Base-64 encoded Public cert data corresponding to pfx specified in data.
+* **publicCertData**: string (ReadOnly): Base-64 encoded Public cert data corresponding to pfx specified in data.
 Only applicable in GET request.

 ## ApplicationGatewaySslPolicy
 ### Properties